 It is important as an LLC that you have a business bank account that is separate from your personal account.
 This account should be accessible to all business owners.

-Now, What Is the Difference Between an LLC and an S Corp?
+What is the Difference Between an LLC and an S Corp?

 What Are the Similarities Between an LLC and an S Corp?